 Saxenda suppresses your appetite by increasing feelings of fullness and reducing feelings of hunger, which can lead to eating fewer calories and losing weight.

-It is recommended for adults with excess weight (BMI ≥27) who also have weight-related medical problems, or for people with a BMI ≥30 (obese).
+It is recommended for adults with excess weight (a BMI of 27 or more) who also have weight-related medical problems, or for people with a BMI of 30 or more (obese).

 Saxenda comes as an injection that it is given under the skin in your tummy area, upper arm or thigh.
 It is available on prescription only.